shin-kinos/multiple-tx/README.md

 node app.js
 ```

-The demo of branching assets throughout the blockchain will start!
+The demo of branching assets throughout the Blockchain will start!